 In accordance with school district policy, all students who attain the age of five on or before September 1 of that year may be admitted to kindergarten at the beginning of the school term.
-An official document stating the child's date of birth is required either at registration or before the student begins kindergarten.
+An official document stating the child's date of birth is required at registration.
 A student and parent orientation program is scheduled to familiarize parents and children with the kindergarten program.